 Our sibling project Data Carpentry develops and teaches workshops on the fundamental data skills needed to conduct research.
 Its mission is to provide researchers high-quality, domain-specific training covering the full lifecycle of data-driven research.
-Where Software Carpentry teaches best practices in software development, its focus is on the introductory computational skills needed for data management and analysis in all domains of research.
-Its lessons are domain specific, from life and physical sciences to social science and build on the existing knowledge of learners to enable them to quickly apply skills learned to their own research.
+Where Software Carpentry teaches best practices in software development, Data Carpentry's focus is on the introductory computational skills needed for data management and analysis in all domains of research.
+Its lessons are domain-specific, from life and physical sciences to social and geospatial sciences and build on the existing knowledge of learners to enable them to quickly apply skills learned to their own research.
 Their target audience is learners who have little to no prior computational experience.

 aims to make computational science more open and more reliable by

 making computations reproducible and publishable.
 It is a file

 format for storing computations, consisting of both code and data,

 and it is also a software infrastructure for working with this